oOo0oOo/leanclient/docs/source/benchmarks.rst

 Opening a file in leanclient is completed, when a full diagnostic report (errors, warnings, ...) is received.
 This is highly dependent on the size and complexity of the file.
 Comparable to the yellow loading bar, when opening a file in VSCode.

+**Note:** Opening multiple files using `LeanLSPClient.open_files` is typically faster than opening them sequentially.

 .. list-table:: Loading Times for a Selection of Mathlib Files
    :header-rows: 1